-Moth mulleinis a biennial forb that is native to Europe.
+Moth mullein is a biennial forb that is native to Europe.
 The seed is a round capsule about 8.5 mm in diameter.
 Upon maturity, it splits into 2 cells filled with seeds that are dark brown.
 The surface of the seeds is marked with many ridges and grooves.
 The cotyledons are spatula-shaped.
 The flowers occur on the ends of erect stems that are produced during the second year of growth.
 The flowers are yellow to white in color with 5 petals that have purple centers and are 2 to 3 cm in diameter.
 Leaves initially develop as a basal rosette.
 Leaves in the first year of growth are oval in outline with slightly wavy margins.
-The second year of growth they alternate along the flowering stem.
+In the second year of growth, they alternate along the flowering stem.
 Mature leaves are not hairy, oblong in shape, and have toothed margins.
 They are also 8 to 45 cm long and 3 to 15 cm wide.
 Stems are erect and stout reaching 0.61 to 1.5 m tall.